KnutAM/FerriteProblems.jl/docs/src/index.md

 as well as the supporting packages [`FerriteAssembly.jl`](https://github.com/KnutAM/FerriteAssembly.jl) and [`FerriteNeumann.jl`](https://github.com/KnutAM/FerriteNeumann.jl).
-There is also extensive support for organizing your simulations by saving both setup and results as `.jld2` using [`JLD2.jl`](https://github.com/JuliaIO/JLD2.jl)
+There is also preliminary support for organizing your simulations by saving both setup and results as `.jld2` using [`JLD2.jl`](https://github.com/JuliaIO/JLD2.jl)

 All unregistered dependencies, including `FerriteProblems.jl` itself,